How to Fix Not Cleaning Dishes on Whirlpool WDT730PAHZ (Built-In)

 Not Cleaning Dishes

-This guide walks you through diagnosing and fixing a Whirlpool WDT730PAHZ built-in dishwasher that is not cleaning dishes properly.
-We cover the most common causes — from a clogged spray arm to a failing wash pump — and give you clear, actionable steps to get your dishwasher back to full performance.
-Most homeowners with basic mechanical skills can complete this repair in 1 to 2 hours using common household tools.
+In this guide, I’m going to walk you through diagnosing and fixing a Whirlpool WDT730PAHZ built-in dishwasher that isn’t cleaning dishes properly.
+I’ll cover the most common culprits, from a clogged spray arm to a failing wash pump, and provide you with clear, actionable steps to restore your dishwasher’s performance.
+If you’re comfortable with basic tools, you can handle this repair in about 1 to 2 hours.

 Common Symptoms & Causes

-Before starting the repair, confirm your dishwasher matches one or more of these symptoms:
+Before diving into repairs, let’s confirm your dishwasher matches one or more of these symptoms:

-• Dishes come out with food residue or a greasy film after a full cycle
+• Dishes emerge with food residue or a greasy film after a full cycle

 • The bottom rack cleans poorly while the top rack appears cleaner, or vice versa